 New October Update: After doing most of the upgrades mentioned below I had an opportunity to test drive the new Gemini 2 during a solar (day) imaging session - everything worked perfectly.
 The RA Separation kit allowed me to more easily transport & prepare the mount for use.
 The hand-controller worked great and the mount tracked the sun with no issues.

-Almost 7 years to the day of buying the Losmandy G-11 mount with Gemini 1, Now I contemplate about an upgrade or replace the entire mount; should I just buy a new mount or upgrade my Losmandy G11?
+Almost 7 years to the day of buying the Losmandy G-11 mount with Gemini 1, Now I contemplate an upgrade or replace the entire mount; should I just buy a new mount or upgrade my Losmandy G11?

 To help make my decision I listed a set of features and established my budget, I itemized the cost of each Losmandy G11 upgrade followed by some research for other possible replacement mounts and their cost.
 I will post a full matrix listing here sometime in the near future.